-The purpose of this Act is to assist veterans to acquire and settle on land.
+The purpose of this Act is to assist veterans acquire and settle on land.
 However, there is a section that is relevant to charities.
-Section 8 of the Veterans' Land Act allows the Director, The Veterans Land Act (an office created by the legislation) to sell any land at his or her disposal as a site for any educational, religious or charitable purpose, or any other purpose if it is in the public interest.
+Section 28 of the Veterans' Land Act allows the Director to sell any land at his or her disposal as a site for any educational, religious or charitable purpose, or any other purpose if it is in the public interest.